 By the final cut of the film, that scene had been edited from Purple Rain.
 It had been deemed unnecessary.

-[This piece has been edited and updated in September, 2016 to reflect Prince's passing, to update song links, and to add additional context throughout.]
+[This piece has been edited and updated in September 2016 and January 2017 to reflect Prince's passing, to update song links and illustrations, and to add additional context throughout.]